In a Nutshell

 Debt Management Programs

 Debt management plans help many Americans escape debt.
 In North Carolina, debt management programs utilize non-profit credit counselors working with lenders to reduce credit card interest rates.
-These programs are for people in North Carolina that have high-interest credit card debt.
+These programs can aid people in North Carolina with high-interest credit card debt.

 Debt Consolidation Loans